PI-Victor/PI-Victor.github.io/static/home.md

 Country of residence: Switzerland
 Contact: vicp.hates.spam@cloudflavor.io. <- remove the `.hates.spam`

-I despise social media, so [Github](https://github.com/pi-victor) is the only public link i have, but please don't view that as my CV.
+You can find me on [Github](https://github.com/pi-victor) but please don't view that as my CV.

 | Education:  | Languages |
 |-------------|-----------|